vgandari/tok/README.md

 # Indicate that there is no Wikipedia page for this topic -- you've
 # checked.
-# For files with a prefix `x`, this option is automatically set to true.
+# Files with a prefix `x`, are treated as if this option is
+# automatically set to true.
 nowiki: true

 # The name of this topic as it appears in the final document is on